 One could also draw the conclusion that unless you happen to publish in Mandarin, English ebooks stand the best chance of success in the US, and on Amazon Kindle.

 The two following charts from the report are telling.
-With increasing growth in ebook sales, on top of 67% market share, is it even worth considering targeting other markets, or using other retailers other than Amazon Kindle US?
+With the increasing growth in ebook sales, on top of 67% market share, is it even worth considering targeting other markets, or using other retailers other than Amazon Kindle US?

 While I have included only a few brief details from this very long and detailed report, I would highly recommend taking a look at some of the findings regarding ebooks.

-But do please remember that the statistics in this report should be read with an open mind, as ebook sales data is not readily available from publishers or retailers, and especially Amazon, who never publish such data.
+But please remember that the statistics in this report should be read with an open mind, as ebook sales data is not readily available from publishers or retailers, and especially Amazon, who never publish such data.